Bob Hughes: Relationships with Lyla and Kim

 Soon after, Bob was finally able to marry the love of his life, and long-time friend, Kim.
 Soon after their marriage, Bob and Kim became involved in a mystery surrounding a young woman from England named Sabrina who looked an awful lot like Frannie.
-The Hugheses weren't the only ones curious about Sabrina — someone else was asking about her as well, and when Bob spotted Memorial's former hospital administrator, he came to a stunning conclusion about who Sabrina really was.
+The Hugheses were not the only ones curious about Sabrina — someone else was asking about her as well, and when Bob spotted Memorial's former hospital administrator, he came to a stunning conclusion about who Sabrina really was.
 Tracking down Lansing for confirmation, Bob found him and demanded to know if Sabrina was the baby that Kim was told had died years earlier.
 In the end, it was discovered that Kim had never miscarried her baby — Lansing and Rick Ryan sold the baby to the wealthy Fullertons.
 The story out, Bob and Kim welcomed Sabrina into the family.
 Sabrina eventually moved to Oakdale and lived, for a time, with Bob and Kim before moving to Montega.
 Not long after, Kim gave birth to Bob's youngest son, Christopher.
 The biggest crisis to hit the Hughes marriage was when Bob had an affair with his old friend, Susan Stewart, Kim's old rival.
 Though Kim threw him out of the house, eventually she forgave him and their marriage remained on solid ground.